x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/ediscovery.md

 In Exchange Server, the resources In-Place eDiscovery uses are controlled with throttling policies.

 The default throttling policy contains the following parameters.
-You can change the default values to meet your organization's requirements by creating a new throttling policy with an Organization scope.
+You can change the default values to meet your organization's requirements by creating a new throttling policy with an Organization scope and name it as "DiscoveryThrottlingPolicy" only.

 |**Parameter**|**Description**|**Default value**|
 |:-----|:-----|:-----|